Family As A Breathing Unit: Synchronization Of Breathing

-Of course, this works not only for a student-teacher relationship but also for all kind of human relationships.
+Of course, this works not only for a student-teacher relationship but also for all kinds of human relationships.

 I did not develop this concept; Dr. Buteyko did.
 He believed that the best antidote for hyperventilation was love and altruism.
 Anyway, let’s return to this angry crowd.
 What happens if a calm person joins it?

-It seems to me that this knowledge about synchronization of breathing was well known and well used by old spiritual traditions.
+It seems to me that this knowledge about the synchronization of breathing was well known and well used by old spiritual traditions.
 Imagine a gathering of Christians, for example, holding hands and singing uplifting prayers together.
 Imagine a mass of Buddhist monks, simultaneously chanting aspirations, wishing happiness to all sentient beings without any exceptions.
-If a stranger joined one of these crowds, most likely, his breathing patterns would become slower, gentler and quieter, and as a result he would feel better.
+If a stranger joined one of these crowds, most likely, his breathing patterns would become slower, gentler, and quieter, and as a result, he would feel better.

 Synchronization Recognized In Scientific Research As Beneficial

 The good news is that now modern science is discovering this wisdom of breathing.
 Recently, the University of Colorado at Boulder released the results of scientific research, which shows that empathetic partners synchronize their respiratory and heart rates, which could have an analgesic effect.
 When a male partner holds the hand of a woman in pain (for example, when she is giving birth), her pain dissipates.
 Scientists are acknowledging that interpersonal synchronization has a profound effect on our wellbeing.

 Now, that we know about it, what shall we do?
 My answer is, take responsibility for your breathing.
 Hyperventilation not only affects your health, but it can also affect the health of everyone around you.